 We’ll discover Iceland on a road trip that will take us to its most iconic spots, from thundering waterfalls to exploding geysers.
-Nature puts on a real show here, and we'll have first row seats.
-But this isn’t your stock trip to Iceland; this is a restorative wellness trip to one of the last places on the planet to be settled by humans.
-Your wellness adventure couples the world-famous Blue Lagoon and traditional Icelandic sights with daily yoga and meditation to help south the soul and start each day with a positive intention.
-This unique trip is befitting of a place like no other you’ve ever been.
+Nature puts on a real show here, and we'll have front-row seats.
+This isn’t your stock trip to Iceland; this is a restorative wellness trip to one of the last places on the planet to be settled by humans.
+Your wellness adventure couples the world-famous Blue Lagoon and traditional Icelandic sights with daily yoga and meditation to soothe the soul and start each day with a positive outlook.
+This unique trip is befitting of a place like no other.
 You’ll walk away amazed and restored.

 Here's a day-by-day itinerary of the trip

-Arrive in Reykjavik and take a taxi to your hotel, Blu 1919, which is located near the harbor and the famous Harpa music hall.
+Arrive in Reykjavik and take a taxi to your hotel, Blu 1919, located close to the harbor and the famous Harpa music hall.
 Most flights to Iceland from the US are overnight, so take the day to relax, walk around Reykjavik a bit, and recover from your travels.

-Tonight, we’ll enjoy a walking tour on the way to dinner where we will enjoy local cuisine along with a wine pairing.
+Tonight, we’ll take a walking tour on the way to dinner where we will enjoy local cuisine along with a wine pairing.

 After a morning yoga session and breakfast, we’ll meet our driver and start our first day of exploration visiting the lava fields left by the most recent volcanic eruption in Fagradalsfjall.
 Lava fields are created when flowing lava cools off and forms artistic designs on Iceland’s landscapes.
 With time, the lava fields are covered in green moss and integrate into Iceland’s landscapes.

-We’ll walk on, around and along the most recent lava fields practicing a walking meditation technique that you can practice for the rest of the week on your own.
-After, we’ll drive to a nearby fishing village to enjoy a warm bowl of lobster soup (vegetarian options available) that is often remembered as one of the highlights of a trip to Iceland.
+We’ll walk on, around, and along the most recent lava fields while we practice a walking meditation technique that you can use on your own for the rest of the week.
+Afterward, we’ll drive to a nearby fishing village to indulge in a warm bowl of lobster soup (vegetarian options available).
+This meal is often remembered as one of the highlights of a trip to Iceland.

-After lunch, we’ll continue to what is perhaps the most famous thermal pool in the country: The Blue Lagoon.
-The Blue Lagoon is a geothermal pool of seawater mixed with freshwater that is generally between 37°C and 40°C. There's something very special about immersing yourself into the warm thermal waters of a hot spring when it is chilly outside, as it usually is in October in Iceland.
-The Blue Lagoon contains silica, algae, and minerals which are thought to cleanse, heal and rejuvenate, and we’ll do just that thanks to the 3 face masks included in our Premium Package.
+After lunch, we’ll continue to what is perhaps the most famous thermal pool in the country, The Blue Lagoon.
+It's a geothermal pool of seawater mixed with freshwater that is generally between 37°C and 40°C. There's something very special about immersing yourself in the warm thermal hot spring waters when it is chilly outside, as it usually is in October in Iceland.
+The Blue Lagoon contains silica, algae, and minerals, thought to cleanse, heal and rejuvenate, and we’ll do just that thanks to the three face masks included in our Premium Package.

-Our package will also include a bathrobe, towels and slippers, and a drink of choice from the swim up bar.
-Toast to the fabulous experience with a glass of bubbly before rinsing off and getting ready for dinner at Lava Restaurant, right by the Blue Lagoon.
+Our package will also include a bathrobe, towels and slippers, and your drink of choice at the swim-up bar.
+Take a toast to the fabulous experience with a glass of bubbly before rinsing off and getting ready for dinner at Lava Restaurant, right at the Blue Lagoon.

-Dinner will start with a glass of sparkling wine followed by a seasonal Icelandic dinner using the finest local ingredients.
+Dinner will start with a glass of sparkling wine followed by a seasonal Icelandic dinner made from the finest local ingredients.

 Premium package at The Blue Lagoon